-Enable before Windows This option specifies that the VPN connection can be opened before the Windows logon: it appears in the GINA connections window (refer to chapter 23 GINA mode below).
+Enable before Windows logon This option specifies that the VPN connection can be opened before the Windows logon: it appears in the GINA connections window (refer to chapter 23 GINA mode below). , .
+When this option is enabled, the tunnel will automatically open before the Windows logon.
+This option is enabled if the option Enable before Windows logon is selected.